azzammasood/multiclass_semantic_segmentation_deeplabv3/README.md

 ## Theory

+**How DeepLab works**:
+1. Atrous Convolution is also known as convolution with holes, and the idea is to "inflate" the kernel which in turn skips some of the points.
+Basically, the kernel/filter that is being applied is expanded and then convolved with the image.
+By this, we can control the resolution of features computed by deep convolutional neural networks and adjust filter’s field-of-view in order to capture multi-scale information.
+2. Atrous Spatial Pyramid Pooling probes the incoming convolutional feature layer with filters at multiple sampling-rates and effective fields of view, thus capturing objects as well as image context at multiple scales.
+3. Improve the localization of object boundaries by combining the responses at the final DCNN layer with a fully connected Conditional Random Field (CRF).

 To capture contextual information, DeepLabv3 employs several parallel Atrous Convolution, or Dilated Convolution, at different rates (called Atrous Spatial Pyramid Pooling).
 Even though rich semantic information is encoded in the last feature map, detailed information related to object boundaries is missing due to the pooling or convolutions with striding operations within the network backbone.
-DeepLabv3+, extends DeepLabv3 by adding a simple yet effective decoder module to recover the object boundaries.

-Atrous Convolution is also known as convolution with holes, and the idea is to "inflate" the kernel which in turn skips some of the points.
-Basically, the kernel/filter that is being applied is expanded and then convolved with the image.
-By this, we can control the resolution of features computed by deep convolutional neural networks and adjust filter’s field-of-view in order to capture multi-scale information.

 The below image is of a standard discrete convolution.